Back a few years ago, my Mother In Law asked me to go to Tulln Garten. And when an Austrian Mother In Law requests something, what do you do?

 Of course, you will notice the large bug sculpture in the midst of all of the flowers.
 You gotta love Austria!

 By the time we got to the car, we were both exhausted.
 But it had been such a lovely morning.
-And it was much better just walking through the exit and coming to our car within a couple of minutes.
+And it was much better just walking through to the exit and coming to our car within a handfull of minutes.

 This is the website for the Tulln Gartens.
 It has been a long time since we went.
-I bet they have added even more plants, flowers and oddities by now.
+I bet they have added even more plants, flowers and wonderfully Austrian oddities by now.